bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

-Synchronous Replication
+### Synchronous Replication

 Synchronous replication is a replication mode designed to limit the risk of transaction loss.
 Synchronous replication waits for a transaction to be written to at least one additional server before it considers the transaction to be committed.
-For more information on synchronous replication, please read about PGO’s high availability architecture
+For more information on synchronous replication, please read about PGO"s high availability architecture

 To add synchronous replication to your Postgres cluster, you can add the following to your spec: